 These pollutants are picked up as water (from rain, hoses, sprinklers, streets, parking lots, driveways, etc.) enters the City's catch basins.
 From there, this "untreated" solution flows through a massive system of pipes and channels straight by the Jordan River, Little Cottonwood Creek, Dry Creek, and eventually to the Great Salt Lake.
 Basically, anything dumped or dropped on the ground or in the gutter constitutes storm water pollution.

-This is what the drains look like with pollutants.
-Our Public Utilities crews try their best to capture most of this trash and remove it but it would make things easier and less costly if we all worked together by remembering that "Only Rain Goes Down the Drain."
+This is debris and trash in a local gutter inlet.
+Our Public Utilities crews try their best to clean up most of this trash and remove it but it would make things easier and less costly if we all worked together.
+Remember that "Only Rain Goes Down the Drain."
+If you see this debris, clean it up and dispose of it in the trash.

 These pollutants can cloud the water making it difficult for aquatic life and plants to grow.
 Land animals and people can also get sick from eating contaminated fish or drinking polluted water.
 Also, pollutants cause flooding issues as they clog the storm drain system and increase maintenance costs.